ColonelAVP/Word-cloud-generator/README.md

 I have used a song by Eminem as [Dataset](https://github.com/ColonelAVP/Word-cloud-generator/blob/master/Dataset.txt).
 You can use that as well.
 Also You can generate data directly by importing wikipedia and then scraping from wikipedia page.
 Use png format images.
-Incase you want to use my images, check
+I have provided sample images for masks.
+Click [sample masks](https://github.com/ColonelAVP/Word-cloud-generator/issues/2#issue-901077092)

 ## Reference
 * [Word-cloud-generator](https://towardsdatascience.com/simple-wordcloud-in-python-2ae54a9f58e5)